UnfitBeard/movies-TMDB/README.md

+# Movies App build using react 19

+### Application Screenshot

+This is a quick look at the main screen of the application.

+![App Screenshot of the Main Dashboard] (public/appscreenshot.png)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.